lumikerttu/martin-events-client/README.md

 ```
 rails s
 ```
-Go to ReCaptcha Github page https://www.google.com/recaptcha/admin#list to create your own API keys and choose the tppe of reCaptcha checkbox and register:
+Go to ReCaptcha Github page https://www.google.com/recaptcha/admin#list to create your own API keys and choose the type of reCaptcha checkbox and register:
 ```
 copy public and private keys to secret.env